9elements/firmware-action/docs/src/firmware-action/config.md

 {{#include ../../../action/recipes/coreboot.go:CorebootOpts}}
 ```

-`common` and `specific` are identical in function.
+`common` & `specific` are identical in function.
 There is no real difference between these two.
 They are split to simplify the code.
+They define things like path to source code, version and source of SDK to use, and so on.

 `depends` on the other hand allows you to specify dependency (or relation) between modules.
 For example your `coreboot` uses `edk2` as payload.
 So you can specify this dependency by listing name of the `edk2` module in `depends` of your `coreboot` module.